NEMSLinux/nems-docs/docs/apps/nemssst.rst

 Gone are the days of manually editing your Nagios *resource.cfg* file.

-NEMS SST provides a web-based  to allow easy configuration of system settings such as SMTP server settings.
+NEMS SST provides a web-based GUI to allow easy configuration of system settings such as SMTP server settings.

 To access NEMS SST, click Configuration→NEMS System Settings Tool.